 JOYCE of Whitchurch Clockmakers 1690 – 1965

-Copies are available!
+Copies of our book are available.
+Details below.
 See Buy our Books page

 History of the Joyce family of clockmakers based at Wrexham, Cockshutt and Whitchurch, including some examples of non-turret clocks they made.

 A chronology of Joyce turret clocks tracing the development in turret clock design.

 A year in the life – 1957 from the company Day Book.

 And much more.Click the thumbnails below to see some sample pages from the book: